 Reading, resources, and events

 - We provide general advice about developing your interests.

 - There is no required reading material for ASNC applicants, however you may find the introductory reading suggestions useful.

 - You might like to listen to some ASNC languages on the Spoken Word website.

 - Useful phone apps for ASNC include LP Old English, LP Old Norse and a number of Memrise resources (available both online and as apps).
 You may find others too!

-- Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences in March, the ASNC Department annual Open Day in June, and King's Open Days.
+- Other events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences in March, the ASNC Faculty Open Day in June, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.